-The integrated mills use a blast furnace to produce new virgin iron from an iron source (in the form of pellets or sinter), limestone, and metallugical coke.
-The blast furnace consists of a steel cylinder that is lined with refractories that can withstand the high temperatures reached within (~1400°F - 2100°F).
+The integrated mills use a blast furnace to produce new virgin iron from an iron source (in the form of pellets or sinter), limestone, and metallurgical coke.
+The blast furnace consists of a steel cylinder that is lined with refractories that can withstand the high temperatures reached within (\sim 1400°F - 2100°F).
 Iron ore pellets and limestone are received via lake freighter, truck, and/or rail and are brought to a stockyard until needed.
-As discussed above, coke is produced at the Clairton Plant of Mon Valley Works where it is used but is also sent to the Gary facility via rail to be used in their blast furnace process.
-The blast furnace is loaded with the iron ore pellets and sinter, coke, and limestone via skip cars which travel to the top of the furnace while heated air is supplied from the bottom through tuyeres.
+As discussed above, coke is provided to Granite City Works from an outside supplier via conveyor belt.
+The blast furnace is loaded with the iron ore pellets, coke, and limestone via skip cars which travel to the top of the furnace while heated air is supplied from the bottom through tuyeres.
 The coke, in the presence of this heated air reacts and is the reducing agent, pulling oxygen from the iron pellets and sinter as well as providing energy to melt the iron and other materials in the furnace.
 The limestone reacts with impurities from the iron material and coke which creates slag as a coproduct.
 Both the liquid iron and slag are periodically removed from the furnace by the casting process, where a taphole is drilled through the furnace and both materials are removed.
 As liquids, the slag floats on top of the liquid iron, which allows for separation in the iron trough.
 The slag is directed to slag pits where it is either air cooled or granulated.
 The carbon-saturated liquid iron, often called hot metal, is directed into refractory lined torpedo ladle cars and transferred to the BOP shop via in-plant rail transport.